nippur72/PolymerTS/README.md

 }
 ```

-If the component extends a native HTML tag, pass it as second argument or use the `@extend` decorator:
+If the component extends a native HTML tag, pass the "base" tag name as second argument (alternatively, use the `@extend` decorator)

 ```TypeScript
 @component("my-button","button")